Once a website is launched, business owners turn to the search engines. Often a website is listed for a few general terms and the company name.

-In short, to rank highly on the search engines make your site useful and interesting.
+To rank highly on search engines be sure your site is useful and interesting.
 Create amazing content that is worth reading, worth ranking, worth sharing and regularly update it.
 Provide original material, and do that using different media.

 “Google’s mission is to organize the world’s information and make it universally accessible and useful.”